Web4application/actix/Docs/build.rst

 ---

-:Tips:
+:Tips: .. toctree:
+   :maxdepth: 2

+   build
+   dev

 - Always verify ``frontendDist`` points to the correct build folder
 - Use version control for ``tauri.conf.json`` and CI/CD scripts
-- Keep Rust and Node.js up to date for smoother builds
+- Keep Rust and Node.js up to date for
+:smoother builds:

+.. toctree:
+   :maxdepth: 2

+   build
+   dev